loverajoel/loverajoel.github.io/_texts/the_timeless_life_compass.md

 # the timeless life compass

-Why don’t you steal?
-Is it because you’re empathetic towards your victims?
-Or because you’re afraid of getting caught?
+Do you not steal because you empathize with your victims or because you fear getting caught?

 The answers to those questions are the principles that form your values.

-Your core values are important to you and guide your life.
-Your principles ensure consistency with these values.
+Your core values guide your life; your principles ensure consistency.

 Principles shape and control behavior; they are rules and beliefs that steer life.

 Principles are nouns, not verbs.

-Principles are guides when uncertain or seeking answers.
+Principles guide when uncertain or seeking answers.

 Principles are boring; they don’t inspire.

 Principles are nature’s laws; they can become personal guidelines.

-Principles serve as foundations that help you get what you want in life.
+Principles are foundations that help you achieve what you want in life.

 Principles are cause and effect.